ikuesiri/BLOG_API/README.md

 # BLOG_API
-This is an RESTful API for an article Blog App
+This is a RESTful API for an article Blog App

 ## Requirements
 1. All Users should be able to register